Jeffrey S. Boyd: Career

-From 1991 to 1992, Boyd served as law clerk for Judge Thomas M. Reavley on the United States Court of Appeals for the Fifth Circuit.
+From 1991 to 1992, Boyd served as law clerk for Judge Thomas Morrow Reavley on the United States Court of Appeals for the Fifth Circuit.
 In 1992, Boyd joined the Austin office of Thompson & Knight LLP as a civil trial associate, and became a partner on his first year of eligibility in 1998.
 In 2000, Boyd left the firm to accept an appointment as deputy Attorney General for Civil Litigation in the office of John Cornyn, the Attorney General of Texas who in 2002 was elected to the U.S. Senate.
 In this position, Boyd managed more than three hundred litigators in eleven divisions and oversaw all civil litigation involving the State of Texas, its agencies, and its officials.
-After Cornyn assumed his U.S. Senate seat, Boyd continued until August 2003 in the deputy attorney general position under Cornyn's successor as Attorney General, Greg Abbott, who now serves as Governor of Texas.
+After Cornyn assumed his U.S. Senate seat, Boyd continued until August 2003 in the deputy attorney general position under Cornyn's successor as Attorney General, Greg Abbott, who has served as governor of Texas since 2015.
 Boyd then returned to Thompson & Knight as a senior partner and served as practice leader for the firm's government litigation group.
 In January 2011, Boyd left the firm to accept a position as General Counsel for the office of then-Governor Rick Perry.
 After eight months in that role, Governor Perry appointed him as his chief of staff, a position that Boyd filled until Perry appointed him to the Texas Supreme Court in December 2012.